simonharrisco/WNDW.app/README.md

+# WNDW.app

-# WNDW.app - Designed to take the pain out of presenting your ultrawide monitor
+## Designed to take the pain out of presenting your ultrawide monitor

-If you have an ultra-wide or super ultra wide monitor like me you know that sharing screen can be a pain.
+If you have an ultra-wide or super-ultra-wide monitor like me you know that sharing screen can be a pain.

 Make Google Meet, Slack, Zoom and Discord simple.
-Using the 'share window' feature, with WNDW you can show just part of your screen.
+Using the 'share window' feature, with WNDW you can show just a slice of your screen.

 It's check out [WNDW.app](https://wndw.app) for a demonstration & branding.